10 Things In Your Home That Interfere With And Block Wi-Fi Signals

 Although all microwave ovens are well covered, there will always be some degree of “leakage” of waves – a slight leak is not dangerous to humans, but:

-Therefore, it does not take much of a leak for the 2.4 GHz band in the area to become unusable.
+This means that it doesn’t take much leakage before the 2.4 GHz band in the area is unusable.

 Physical Obstacles to the Wi-Fi Signals

-With shorter range, equipment on the 5 GHz band is more dependent on the having a clear line of sight between the wireless access point/router and the clients; devices and computers connecting to the network.
+With shorter range, equipment on the 5 GHz band is more dependent on a clear line of sight between the wireless access point/router and the gadgets and machines that will connect to the network.

 6. Concrete and Masonry Walls